-Truthfully, I spent a week with these products but that was enough time to make up my mind about these products.
+Truthfully, I spent a week with these products, but that was enough time to make up my mind about these products.

 Since going vegan about two months ago, I’ve been on the hunt for some good lip balm to keep my big lips from drying up into dead skin.

-Thankfully, I found these and really enjoy them!
+Thankfully, I found these and enjoyed them!

 Have you tried these lip balms?
 Let me know what you think in the comments below.
 Also, if you recommend any other brand of cruelty-free, vegan lip balms that I should try, please mention them in the comments! 🙂